rwperrott/Useful4LinuxMint/software/_console.md

 ## → [pass-otp](console/pass-otp.md)

-A pass extension for managing one-time-password (OTP) tokens
+A pass extension for managing one-time-password (OTP) tokens.

 ## → [pkexec](console/pkexec.md)

 A Desktop GUI prompt alternative to `sudo`.

+## → [podman](../todo.md) - TODO: add this, because docker may not be the best container host.

 ## → [tldr](console/tldr.md)